MicroStrategy/rest-api-docs/docs/common-workflows/manage-calendar-objects/retrieve-a-list-of-calendars-definitions.md

 ---
-title: Retrieve a List of Calendar' Definitions
+title: Retrieve a list of calendars' definitions
 description: You can use REST APIs to retrieve definitions for a list of available calendars through the Modeling service.
 This topic includes the following workflows.
 ---

 You can use REST APIs to retrieve definitions for a list of available calendars through the Modeling service.
 This topic includes the following workflows.

-## 1. Retrieve a List of Calendars' Definitions
+## 1. Retrieve a list of calendars' definitions

 You want to get the definitions of all available calendars in the configuration project.